 It’s that time of year again, the annual St Kilda Club photo competition!
 We’re asking you to send your photos of a memorable St Kilda visit to be in with the chance of winning a share of the prize.

 Judging and prizes

-Prize winners and other entries may be printed in the journal ‘St Kilda Mail’, used right here on the club website or be selected for publication in the annual calendar for sale in our shop.
+Prize winners and other entries may be printed in the journal ‘St Kilda Mail’, used right here on the club website or be selected for publication in the annual calendar or incorporated in other products for sale in the St Kilda Club shop.

 Please note, the competition is open to St Kilda Club members only

 Email 1, 2 or 3 high quality images or a video clip to [email protected].

 Send up to 3 35mm slides, photographic prints or digital images or a video clip on a CD to: